Cherry Valley Elementary Handbook

 Should your child wish to go home with a friend or anywhere else other than the normal after-school destination, written permission from a parent or guardian must be communicated to the school (teacher AND office) in the morning.
 The office staff will write Bus passes, Parent Pick-Up passes and Walking or School Activity passes for students when notified by the parent.
 School phones are not always available to make last minute play plans.
 If plans should change during the school day, please notify the main office before 2:00 pm.
 By either phone call or email to firstname.lastname@example.org .
 Change of dismissals plans called in after 3:00 pm are not guaranteed to be delivered to the student unless it is an emergency.

 School begins at 9:25 a.m.
 Students may not enter the building before 9:15 a.m. unless they are involved in a before school program or are eating breakfast.
 Students eating breakfast may enter the cafeteria at 9:00 a.m.
 Prompt arrival at school is expected of all students.
-Students who arrive after 9:25 a.m. are considered tardy and must report to the Office.
+Students who arrive after 9:25 a.m. are considered tardy and must report to the Office with an accompanying guardian to sign them in at the office.

 Students will be walked in grade level groups to the appropriate dismissal area after school.
 The bus loading area is located in front of the building, the car drop off/pick up is located on the east side of the building, and parents who are picking up children by foot can meet them in the front of the building.

 Attendance Line (425)844-4750.
 Call by the start of school to notify the Office of your child’s absence.
-You may also send an e-mail message to email@example.com
+You must also send an e-mail message to email@example.com

 Regular attendance is important to a student’s success in school, and students are expected to be in school unless excused.
 An absence from school will be excused for the following reasons: